-X47 Traffic Signal Replacement
+X47 Route, --Traffic Signal Replacement

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ S7 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y S7 2040 N

 This program provides funding for; purchase of materials, installation of new and upgraded traffic signals statewide, related improvements to the operation of signals.
 This program provides for the replacement of traffic signals on an annual basis, and assists regional operations in the rehabilitation and maintenance of the state's highway lighting system.
-It also includes the conversion to energy efficient LED indicators, and installation of generators to provide auxiliary power, which will enable traffic signals to function during times of extended power outages.
-Through the Traffic Signal Management System, which provides a condition rating of signal equipment integrated with crash data and Congestion Management System Data, this program (developed via consultant RFP, analyzing corridor segments and creating a safety ranking based on MUTCD compliance, pedestrian facilities, controller capabilities, method of detection, accessibility, and other factors) will prioritize signals for replacement based on the above factors.
+It also includes the conversion to energy efficient LED indicators, and installation of generators provide auxiliary power, which will enable traffic signals to function during times of extended power outages.
+Through the Traffic Signal Management System, which provides a condition rating of signal equipment integrated with crash data and Congestion Management System Data, this program (developed via consultant RFP, analyzing corridor segments and creating a safety ranking based on MUTCD compliance, pedestrian facilities, controlled capabilities, method of detection, accessibility, and other factors) will prioritize signals for replacement based on the above factors.
 The results from establishing the priority locations will allow systematic replacement of aging signal equipment, optimization of the operation of signals, and promote maximum efficiency of intersections.